AndreaZanasi/Pixelator/README.md

 - Very small target resolutions may lose significant detail
 - K-means clustering is sensitive to initialization (results may vary slightly between runs)
 - Processing time increases with image size and number of clusters

-## Future Enhancements

-- Dithering support for smoother color gradients
-- Custom palette definition via configuration files
-- Batch processing for multiple images
-- Real-time preview interface
-- Additional clustering algorithms (DBSCAN is implemented but not integrated)

-## License

-This project is provided as-is for educational and artistic purposes.